Taking a Holistic Approach

 As a registered dietitian, Cynthiaʼs experience includes managing WIC programs; providing nutrition evaluations/counseling for the developmentally disabled; consulting for group homes for the developmentally disabled; and nutrition counseling in various community health clinics and private physicianʼs offices in the San Joaquin Valley.

-Twenty years ago Cynthia received her license as a Clinical Social Worker and began her private practice as an eating disorder therapist.
-She has been a regular guest lecturer for the CSUF dietetics program and UCSF nurse practitioner/physician assistant program in Fresno, and consulted for the CSUF Athletic program.
+Cynthia received her license as a Clinical Social Worker in 1992 and began her private practice as an eating disorder therapist.
+She was a regular guest lecturer for the CSUF dietetics program and UCSF nurse practitioner/physician assistant program in Fresno, and consulted for the CSUF Athletic program.

 With a strong interest in women and womenʼs issues, Cynthia is experienced in treating problems which often occur with an eating disorder.
 Common concurrent problems are mood disorders, anxiety disorders, self harm, trauma, relationship problems, chemical dependency, and personality disorders.

-Learning from her life long yoga and meditation practice, and 12 years as a registered yoga teacher, Cynthia brings the lessons of her mindfulness practice into the therapy.
-Using a holistic, integrative approach, she combines techniques from Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Interpersonal Therapy, Gestalt Therapy, and the use of metaphor with body awareness techniques such as yoga and mindfulness practice in her counseling.
+Learning from her life long yoga and meditation practice, and training as a registered Ananda Yoga® teacher and certified Ananda Yoga® Therapist, Cynthia brings the lessons of her mindfulness practice into the therapy.
+Using a holistic, integrative approach, she combines techniques from Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Interpersonal Therapy, Gestalt Therapy, Yoga Therapy and the use of metaphor in her counseling.

 She believes that everyone is intrinsically good, has a wise intuitive self and is an expert on their own path.
 Since each person is unique and comes to therapy with different needs, she designs each clientʼs treatment according to their individual needs.